sligodave/sublime_remote_open/README.md

 The command and accompanying python will take care of the paths etc from here and send the request to the server to open the file on the local machine.

+## Troubleshooting

+I've had not problems so far but I'll add things here as they come up.

+Off hand, if you are having trouble connecting to the listening Sublime Text from your remote machine.
+Check to make sure that the firewall on your local machine where the Sublime Text is running allows the connection you are trying to make.

 ## To Do